 - Re-use scrap or junkyard steel pieces: If you are the thrifty type, venture into a junkyard.
 They are all viable raw materials from railroad spikes, coil, and leaf springs to car suspension springs.
 They are made with wear-resistant steel that needs more annealing work, but you’re sure to get a good blade out of them.

 The steel options you got are carbon, tool, and stainless steel types.
 Each has pros and cons and varying degrees of handling difficulty.

-Carbon steel has excellent strength and hardness due to the high carbon content.
+Carbon steel has excellent strength and hardness due to its high carbon content.
 The resultant blades have good impact endurance but lose an edge fast.
 The most popular carbon steel for forging knives is the C1045, but the options are numerous.

 Tool steel produces excellent all-season blades.
-This steel has added alloys that make it robust, corrosion-resistant and retain an edge for long.
+This steel has added alloys that make it robust, corrosion-resistant, and retain an edge for long.
 However, there is a property trade-off for different types of tool steel.
-For instance, A2 trade-offs rust resistance to toughness, and D2 retains an edge well but not tough enough for high-impact works.
+For instance, A2 trade-offs rust resistance to toughness, and D2 retains an edge well but is not tough enough for high-impact works.

 Stainless steel is the favorite steel type for kitchen appliances and silverware.
 And can also be used for forging blades.
 The Chromium and other alloys improve the stainless steel’s corrosion resistance, though not as tough and edge-retaining as tool steel.
 Some types like 440 can make a pretty good blade.

 Choose your fuel

 Once you have settled on your forging steel, it’s time to decide on fuel for the forge.
 Most fuel types are ideal, but their favourability largely depends on your forge setup, availability, and sourcing location.
 Popular forge fuels: